bobgilmore/githooks/README.md

 My personal githooks, which help me avoid silly or obvious mistakes.

+These githooks were written with a Ruby-on-Rails app in mind, so most of the hecks are related common coding issues in Ruby, JavaScript, or general git use.
+However, I've sprinkled a few checks here and there for problems in other languages, and I'm happy to consider more.

 If you know of a common mistake, please create an issue, or better yet, a pull request.

 pre-commit
 ----------